rocketeers-app/rocketeers/content/articles/install-postgresql-pgvector-ubuntu.md

 ---
-title: How to install PostgreSQL with pgvector on Ubuntu 22
+title: How to install PostgreSQL with pgvector on Ubuntu
-slug: install-postgresql-pgvector-ubuntu-22
+slug: install-postgresql-pgvector-ubuntu
 category: Databases
 intro: Turn PostgreSQL in a vector database using the pgvector extension on Ubuntu 22.
 published_at: 2023-12-02
+updated_at: 2025-01-06
 ---

-We assume you already have provisioned a Ubuntu 22.x server, ready to get going.
+We assume you already have provisioned a Ubuntu server, ready to get going.

 ## Install PostgreSQL